artpi/SmartPi/README.md

 authentication and authorization.

 All this would not be possible without glorious ESP8266 chips.
 They are like Arduino with Wifi and they are running NodeMCU firmware which you program in lua script ( similar to JS ).
-I have started putting up a [ Plug&Play firmware called nodemcu-minion](./devices/nodemcu-minion) which requires no programming to setup.
-Work in progress.
+I have started putting up a [ Plug&Play firmware called nodemcu-minion](https://github.com/artpi/nodemcu-minion) which requires no programming to setup.

 In overall design I wanted to follow "microservices" approach while keeping it sane.
 Everything should scale nicely.